 To assess the effectiveness and safety of various interventions for the treatment of oro-antral communications and fistulae due to dental procedures.

-We searched the Cochrane Oral Health Group's Trials Register (whole database, to 3 July 2015), the Cochrane Central Register of Controlled Trials (CENTRAL) (The Cochrane Library, 2015, Issue 6), MEDLINE via OVID (1946 to 3 July 2015), EMBASE via OVID (1980 to 3 July 2015), US National Institutes of Health Trials Registry (http://clinicaltrials.gov) (whole database, to 3 July 2015) and the World Health Organization (WHO) International Clinical Trials Registry Platform (http://www.who.int/ictrp/en/) (whole database, to 3 July 2015).
+Cochrane Oral Health’s Information Specialist searched the following databases: Cochrane Oral Health’s Trials Register (to 23 May 2018), the Cochrane Central Register of Controlled Trials (CENTRAL) (the Cochrane Library, 2018, Issue 4), MEDLINE Ovid (1946 to 23 May 2018), and Embase Ovid (1980 to 23 May 2018).
+The US National Institutes of Health Trials Registry (ClinicalTrials.gov) and the World Health Organization International Clinical Trials Registry Platform were searched for ongoing trials.
+No restrictions were placed on the language or date of publication when searching the electronic databases.
 We also searched the reference lists of included and excluded trials for any randomised controlled trials (RCTs).

 We included RCTs evaluating any intervention for treating oro-antral communications or oro-antral fistulae due to dental procedures.
 We excluded quasi-RCTs and cross-over trials.
 We excluded studies on participants who had oro-antral communications, fistulae or both related to Caldwell-Luc procedure or surgical excision of tumours.

 Two review authors independently selected trials.
 Two review authors assessed trial risk of bias and extracted data independently.
 We estimated risk ratios (RR) for dichotomous data, with 95% confidence intervals (CI).
 We assessed the overall quality of the evidence using the GRADE approach.